prateekparshwa/mealmind/SWIGGY-ONE-PRO-NARRATIVE.md

 > Swiggy loses money every time a user opens the app, scrolls for 8 minutes, and closes it without ordering.
 Internal app analytics almost certainly call this "session-without-conversion."
 The Calendar-Aware Meal Agent eliminates that failure mode entirely by deciding *for* the user, in advance.

-This is the pitch Swiggy leadership will remember.
-Everything below is the proof.

 ---

 ## The Proposal — A New Premium Tier: *Swiggy One Pro*